University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 V. Initial Review

-Upon receipt of a report (oral or written), OIE will evaluate the report to determine whether the alleged conduct is within OIE’s investigative authority as prescribed in the Policy.
-Where the alleged conduct does not fall under the Policy but may constitute behaviors prohibited by other University policies, OIE will promptly refer the matter to the appropriate authority and notify the impacted party of the referral in writing.
+An initial report (oral or written) will be evaluated to determine whether the alleged conduct is within the scope of the Policy.
+Where the alleged conduct does not fall under the Policy but may constitute behaviors prohibited by other University policies, the matter will be referred to the appropriate authority.

 VI.
 Discretionary Dismissal